 Jan Dumanski's projects in molecular oncology

-Mosaic loss of chromosome Y (LOY) in blood cells is associated with smoking as well as shorter survival and higher risk of cancer in men
+Mosaic loss of chromosome Y (LOY) in blood cells is associated with more severe COVID-19, as well as higher mortality, risk for cancer and Alzheimer’s disease in men

 LOY and cancer